neuroinformatics-unit/datashuttle/_sources/pages/documentation.md.txt

 By default, datashuttle will never overwrite files in the target project directories (i.e. the directories the data is being transferred to).
-This is the case even if the version of the file in the source project folder (i.e. the folder the data is being transferred from) is newer (as indicated by the file modification timestamp.)
+This is the case even if the version of the file in the source project directory (i.e. the directory the data is being transferred from) is newer (as indicated by the file modification timestamp.)

 When "overwrite_old_files_on_transfer"
-this behaviour is changed, and target folder files that are older than source folder will be overwritten.
+this behaviour is changed, and target directory files that are older than source directory will be overwritten.

 ### transfer_verbosity